ollls/zio-tls-http/README.md

 }

 ```
-To enable more detailed logging, use logback-test.xml with debug or trace levels
+To enable more detailed logging, use logback-test.xml with "debug" or "trace" levels

 ```xml
   <root level="debug">